bogdanf/multicloud/README.md

 ### Create a VPC Network

+Creates a VPC with the given name, and the second block creates two subnets: one for private IP addresses and one for public IP addresses.
 VPC network is a virtual network that provides a secure and isolated environment for your resources.

 #### Create VPC